thetrueyoshifan/mempatcher/README.md

 - Auto-loads any `.mph` files from `autopatch` directory
 - Supports file-based offsets by prefixing addresses with `F+`
+- Supports offsets from host executable by using `<host>` as module name
 - Uses loader notifications to ensure patches are applied before entrypoint call
 - Can be loaded ahead of target libraries, will unload after applying patches